 Login to Canvas:

 Canvas supports the last two versions of every browser release.
 For more information go to the Canvas Guides:

 Canvas Interface Overview from

 Canvas LMS on

-Canvas how-to videos on Vimeo.
+Find hundreds of Canvas how-to videos on Vimeo.

 How-to documents to get started in Canvas